Zac-HD/hypofuzz/docs-src/literature.rst

 branch, high score from :func:`hypothesis:hypothesis.target`, etc. - and uses this as a basis for further fuzzing as well as reporting failing examples.

-I am unaware of previous work which uses this approach or evaluates it in comparison to less-intensive distillation.
-I expect that it works very well if-and-only-if combined with generative and structure-aware fuzzing, to allow for exploitation of the covering structure without unduely standardising unrelated parts of the input, and characterising this is one of my ongoing
+We are unaware of previous work which uses this approach or evaluates it in comparison to less-intensive distillation.
+We expect that it works very well if-and-only-if combined with generative and structure-aware fuzzing, to allow for exploitation of the covering structure without unduely standardising unrelated parts of the input, and characterising this is one of my ongoing